From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Cross-Family Synthesis, Deployment Challenges, and Future Directions

 \paragraph{Multimodal sensing and contact-rich manipulation.} Most current video-based methods operate in a vision-only setting and are evaluated primarily on rigid or quasi-rigid tasks, reflecting a shared limitation across all three families: current interfaces capture the visual consequences of interaction but not the underlying force and compliance state.
 Extending to contact-rich assembly, deformable manipulation, and tasks requiring force modulation will likely demand interfaces that represent non-rigid state (dense 3D flow, keypoint fields) and controllers that exploit tactile and proprioceptive feedback alongside visual predictions.
 Integrating tactile or force/torque sensing with video-derived interfaces could bridge this gap, enabling policies that specify both \emph{where} to move and \emph{how hard} to push.
 Emerging multimodal robot datasets that include force channels (e.g., RH20T~\citep{fang2023rh20t}) provide a starting point, but learning joint video--tactile representations from heterogeneous data---where most video lacks force and most force data lacks diverse video---remains an open problem.
 Curating video datasets with stronger coverage of deformable and contact-heavy interactions, and evaluating under realistic occlusion and clutter, is a concrete step toward broader applicability.

 \paragraph{Evaluation, verification, and safe deployment.} Reliable deployment requires progress on two connected fronts: trustworthy interface monitoring during execution and fair evaluation across families.
 Failure signals and verification hooks differ sharply across the three families, but systematic monitoring remains underdeveloped: direct methods provide little natural checkpointing, latent methods offer only indirect rollout discrepancies, and explicit interfaces depend on intermediate estimation stages whose errors can compound under clutter, occlusion, or deformable interactions.
 Addressing this reliability gap calls for lightweight verification modules that screen predicted interfaces or latent rollouts for feasibility, estimate confidence, and trigger replanning or safe fallback behaviors.
 Fair comparison remains difficult because methods differ not only in benchmark choice, but also in pretraining corpora, robot-data scale, observation modalities, and evaluation procedures.
 Standardized protocols should at least control for robot-data budget, observation modalities, and task difficulty, and should include metrics beyond success rate---such as robustness to perturbations, recovery behavior, and calibration of uncertainty---with widely adopted real-robot benchmarks, particularly for long-horizon and contact-rich tasks.
+Relatedly, the \textit{--} entries in the Real-Robot Scope columns of the per-family capability tables (Tables~\ref{tab:direct-video-action-capabilities}, \ref{tab:latent-action-capabilities}, and~\ref{tab:explicit-interface-capabilities}) should be read not as missing bookkeeping, but as a sign of evaluation immaturity: several video-derived interfaces are still validated primarily as representation or simulation mechanisms rather than as robust robot-control components.
 Together, monitoring, verification, and controlled evaluation form the infrastructure needed for video-based manipulation to move from laboratory demonstrations to dependable real-world deployment.